 8.)
 Bourton-on-the-Water

+Perched on the River Windrush, Bourton-on-the-Water is one of the best places in the Cotswolds to explore ‘ye olde England’.
 With a heap of historical properties (dating hundreds of years back), it really is a stunning place to walk around and spend a few hours discovering its hidden gems.

-Once you’re here, make sure to spot the tiny little bridges across the river, too.
+Once you’re here, make sure to spot the tiny bridges across the river, too.
 Oh, and you can visit the quaintest model village that’s been in the town for decades.
-If all that exploring has your tummy rumbling, pop into Bakery on the Water which we went to on our last visit.
+If all that exploring has your tummy rumbling, pop into Bakery on the Water, which we went to on our last visit.
+They have the best pasties (a little like a meat pie) and buns that are so yummy.

 Read more: What to see at Bourton-on-the-Water

-The Slaughters (upper and lower) are two tiny twin villages that are picturesque and some of the best places in the Cotswolds to experience a quieter way of life.
+The Slaughters (Upper Slaughter (Google Maps pin) and Lower Slaughter (Google Maps pin)) are two tiny twin villages that are picturesque and some of the best places in the Cotswolds to experience a quieter way of life.
+Now, don’t be fooled by the pretty macabre name; it has nothing to do with the modern interpretation of the word.

+Historically, it is the Anglo-Saxon word for mud that was used to describe this area way back when.
 Once here, make sure to explore the Old Mill Museum and take a stroll between the little cobbled streets that make this place so special.
+Make sure to stop off at the Lower Slaughter Museum (Google Maps pin) and take a stroll around the River Eye, which is lovely in the sunshine.

 Read more: What to see around the Slaughters